alanfarahani/covid19-age-tracking/README.md

 authorities.](covid19_demographics3_git_files/figure-gfm/state-dist-raw-1.png)

 The absolute change in the age-demographic profile of recent confirmed COVID-19 cases can be seen in the figure below.
+The black points represent the previous absolute number of cases (on log scale), while the open colored points represents the new number of cases, and the size and color of the circle represent the percent increases in cases (the darker red, the larger the percentage increase).
 It is important to note that some states are actively in the process of changing their age-reporting ranges, and therefore some states (such as Georgia and Washington) may not have cumulative case data that concords with